Damiqa Golden is helping to cultivate the Innovation Quarter’s Entrepreneurial Ecosystem through her role at Sparq.

 It has been impressive to hear about the different tenants and what resources or value they bring to the community and other entrepreneurs.
 I’m constantly amazed to find out that companies like these exist in Winston-Salem.

 iQ: What are some of the goals you’ve set for yourself and Sparq?

 We have identified a couple of different areas where Sparq can impact.
 One of those is bringing in entrepreneurs and startup companies in the healthtech sector.
 There hasn’t been anyone else within this community that has necessarily spoken to those entrepreneurs.
-With our access to Atrium Health Wake Forest Baptist and the iQ Healthtech Lab, we’re trying to hone in and lean into healthtech.
+With our access to Atrium Health Wake Forest Baptist, we’re trying to hone in and lean into healthtech.
 We’re working towards programming and activities that will curate this healthtech-focused environment, but we’re also trying to serve all entrepreneurs and startups already here in the Innovation Quarter.